-Education Code Section 15282(a) states that the Citizens' Oversight Committee must consist of at least seven members and must be comprised of the following members: one member shall be active in a business organization representing the business community located within the district, one member shall be active in a senior citizens' organization, one member shall be active in a bona fide taxpayers' organization, one member shall be the parent or guardian of a child enrolled in the district, and one member shall be both a parent or guardian of a child enrolled in the district in a parent-teacher organization, such as the Parent Teacher Association or schoolsite council.
-The Citizens' Oversight Committee currently has only six members and no one from a bona fide taxpayers' organization.
+Education Code Section 15282(a) states that the Citizens' Oversight Committee must consist of at least seven members and must be comprised of the following members: one member shall be active in a business organization representing the business community located within the district, one member shall be active in a senior citizens' organization, one member shall be active in a bona fide taxpayers' organization, one member shall be the parent or guardian of a child enrolled in the district, and one member shall be both a parent or guardian of a child enrolled in the district and active in a parent-teacher organization, such as the Parent Teacher Association or school site council.
+The Citizens' Oversight Committee currently has only five members and no one from a bona fide taxpayers' organization and a member who is both a parent/guardian of a child enrolled in the District and active in a parent-teacher organization.